-Most Network admin or any basic server security expert knows that leaving the RDP or Remote Desktop Protocol Port open for the Internet or using a weak password makes the network vulnerable to cyberattacks.
+Most Network admins or any basic server security expert knows that leaving the RDP or Remote Desktop Protocol Port open for the Internet or using a weak password makes the network vulnerable to cyberattacks.
 In this post, we are going to discuss such tips and see how to block Brute Force Attacks on Windows Server.

 What is a Brute Force Attack?